 - This exemption amount is a common political talking point and could be changed as tax laws evolve.

-Other ways to reduce or avoid gift taxes?
+Are there other ways to reduce or avoid gift taxes?

 Certain transfers of money are not even considered gifts at all, no matter how much money is involved.